 At my first meeting we had 6 grandparents.
 To date, I have now been contacted by over 6,000 grandparents across the UK, and we are now a registered charity with groups around the country.”

 For Jane Jackson to turn that heartbreaking series of events, which for many of us is difficult to understand, into the positive of establishing a charity such as the Bristol Grandparents Support Group, engaging with those throughout the country suffering similar pain, and achieving such wide reach over so many years, deserves tribute from all of us.
-I have every confidence that the Minister will tell us in her response how she and the Government in which she serves will seek to make the changes that so many people are rightly crying out for across the country.
+I have every confidence that the Minister will tell us how she and the Government in which she serves will seek to make the changes that so many people are rightly crying out for across the country.

 I shall finish with an update, which I received from Jane only recently.
 She said: